Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 Why IP-Based Blocking Is No Longer Enough

-Given the shared nature of IPs in the age of residential proxies, simply identifying and blocking "bad" IPs is like using a sledgehammer to crack a nut.
+Given the shared nature of IPs in the age of residential proxies, simply identifying and blocking "bad" IPs is too blunt.
 Here's why:

 - False Positives: Blocking an IP used by a proxy might also block legitimate users sharing that IP.

-- Ineffectiveness: Proxies can quickly switch to new IPs, making IP-based blocking a game of whack-a-mole.
+- Ineffectiveness: Proxies can quickly switch to new IPs, so IP-based blocking turns into a chase.

 - Collateral Damage: You might end up blocking entire ISPs or mobile carriers, cutting off large swaths of legitimate users.